bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bashforth.md

 title: Bashforth, Francis
 born: 1819
 died: 1912
-keywords: Bashforth Chronograph, air resistance, mathematician, Philosophical Transactions, trajectory calculation, projectile motion, air pressure
+keywords: francis bashforth,bashforth
-description: Francis Bashforth was an applied mathematician who invented the Bashforth Chronograph and made significant discoveries regarding air resistance, trajectory calculation and pressure equations, as published in the Philosophical Transactions of the Royal Society.
+description: Francis Bashforth was an applied mathematician who invented the Bashforth Chronograph and conducted experiments to determine air resistance.
+He became the leading British authority on ballistics in the late 19th and early 20th centuries.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---